j-sauceda/j-sauceda.github.io/README.md

         └── ...
 ```

-- `src/routes`: Provides the directory based routing, which can include a hierarchy of `layout.tsx` layout files, and an `index.tsx` file as the page.
+- `src/routes`: Provides the directory-based routing, which can include a hierarchy of `layout.tsx` layout files, and an `index.tsx` file as the page.
 Additionally, `index.ts` files are endpoints.
-Please see the [routing docs](https://qwik.builder.io/qwikcity/routing/overview/) for more info.
+Please see the [routing docs](https://qwik.dev/qwikcity/routing/overview/) for more info.

 - `src/components`: Recommended directory for components.

 - `public`: Any static assets, like images, can be placed in the public directory.
 Please see the [Vite public directory](https://vitejs.dev/guide/assets.html#the-public-directory) for more info.

-### Add Integrations and deployment
+## Add Integrations and deployment

 Use the `npm run qwik add` command to add additional integrations.
-Some examples of integrations include: Cloudflare, Netlify or Express server, and the [Static Site Generator (SSG)](https://qwik.builder.io/qwikcity/guides/static-site-generation/).
+Some examples of integrations includes: Cloudflare, Netlify or Express Server, and the [Static Site Generator (SSG)](https://qwik.dev/qwikcity/guides/static-site-generation/).

 ```shell
 npm run qwik add # or `yarn qwik add`
 ```

-### Development
+## Development

 Development mode uses [Vite's development server](https://vitejs.dev/).
-During development, the `dev` command will server-side render (SSR) the output.
+The `dev` command will server-side render (SSR) the output during development.

 ```shell
 npm start # or `yarn start`